webman-php/webman-manual/resource/doc/en/request.md

 # Documentation

-##  Obtain the Request Object
+## Obtaining the request object
-Webman automatically injects the request object into the first parameter of the action method.
-For example:
+Webman will automatically inject the request object into the first parameter of the action method, for example:

 **Example**
 ```php